 The Beer Store Isn’t Local

-Wouldn’t you rather support local Ontario businesses instead of funneling money into the pocket of a foreign multinational corporation?
+Wouldn’t you rather support local Ontario businesses instead of funneling money into the pockets of something that’s largely owned by foreign multinational corporations?

-The Beer Store is owned by Sapporo Brewery (Japan), Molson Coors Brewing Company (United States and Canada), and Anheuser-Busch InBev (Belgium).
-The Beer Store has upwards of 450 outlets in the province making it a highly-lucrative monopoly that benefits from government protections.
-The Beer Store may argue that they can sell beer at competitive prices, but convenience, grocery, and box stores are missing out on a chance to enter the market and bring these products to Ontarians.
+The Beer Store is largely owned by Sapporo Brewery (Japan), Molson Coors Brewing Company (United States and Canada), and Anheuser-Busch InBev (Belgium).
+The Beer Store has upwards of 450 outlets in the province with a highly-lucrative near-monopoly that benefits from government protections.
+The Beer Store may argue that they offer Ontarians the best deal, but convenience, grocery, and box stores are missing out on a chance to enter the market and bring more choice and convenience to consumers, while giving a boost to craft brewers.

 400k Strong in 2012!